kodecocodes/swift-algorithm-club/Ordered Set/README.md

     return x.points < y.points
 }
 ```
 The set we create will hold players.
-One thing to note is that two `Player`'s can each have the same value, but are not guaranteed to be equal.
+One thing to note is that two `Player`s can each have the same value, but are not guaranteed to be equal.

 Inserting 20 random players and one player we will track of.
 ``` swift